-Jessica Lourey (rhymes with "dowry") writes about secrets.
-She is the bestselling Agatha, Anthony, and Lefty-nominated author of the critically-acclaimed Mira James mysteries, which have earned multiple starred reviews from Library Journal and Booklist, the latter calling her writing "a splendid mix of humor and suspense."
-Jess also writes nonfiction, edge-of-your-seat YA adventure, magical realism, suspense novels, and thrillers.
-She is a tenured professor of creative writing and sociology, a recipient of The Loft's Excellence in Teaching fellowship, a Psychology Today blogger, and a TEDx presenter (check out her TEDx Talk for the surprising inspiration behind her first published novel).
-When not teaching, reading, or dorking out with her family in Minneapolis, you can find her dreaming of her next story.
+She is also a retired professor of creative writing and sociology, a recipient of The Loft's Excellence in Teaching fellowship, a Psychology Today blogger, and a TEDx presenter (check out her TEDx Talk for the surprising inspiration behind her first published novel).
+When not reading, traveling, or fostering kittens, you can find her drafting her next story.

 How did you come into writing?